sethvargo/atlantis-on-gke/README.md

 # Atlantis on GKE with Terraform

-These Terraform configuration provision an [Atlantis][atlantis] cluster on [Google Kubernetes Engine][gke] using [HashiCorp Terraform][terraform] as the provisioning tool.
+These Terraform configurations provision an [Atlantis][atlantis] cluster on [Google Kubernetes Engine][gke] using [HashiCorp Terraform][terraform] as the provisioning tool.